By Michael Greenberg | Director, Marketing

 A tier is more than you think.
 A tier represents a predefined, stable group of customers with specific benefits and recognition.
 It has rules for qualification and rules for downward migration.
 In most cases, tiers are public but they do not have to be.
 Tiers are often marketed and published so customers know the rules, promoting behavior that reaches the next tier.

 Typically if you have tiers, the core tier structure needs to be MECE – mutually exclusive and collectively exhaustive.
 That is, everyone is in one tier and one tier only.
 So the most basic tier structure should be hierarchical – there is a base tier and one or more tiers that are “better” than the base tier.
 Other options include parallel or multiple tier structures versus a single hierarchy.

-Its worth noting that dollars spent or points earned don’t have to be the sole way to advance to a higher tier.
-Tier design is almost an art to itself, balancing the portion of the audience who will qualify and the method used to qualify them.
+It’s worth noting that dollars spent or points earned don’t have to be the sole way to advance to a higher tier.
+Tier design in a relationship marketing campaign is almost an art unto itself, balancing the portion of the audience who will qualify and the method used to qualify them.
 For example, behavior analysis and research may show a natural inflection point in the top 25% of customers, but since this group accounts for (say) 60% of revenue, the cost of a 25% acceleration might be prohibitive.
 A more realistic design might offer recognition or first access on clearance product, with acceleration reserved for the top 5% of customers.

 Tiers can be a great tool for lock-in and to drive incremental behavior.
 They establish a clear picture to end customers of the thresholds for advanced services and benefits.
 This becomes a powerful motivator when customers are close to qualification for the next tier, especially if there is a time deadline.
 Assuming your tiers offer a desired benefit, maintaining membership in a tier can be a tremendous motivator of loyalty.